Guest blogger John Borthwick skips the “superstar” temples of Bangkok and Chiang Mai and discovers fascinating alternatives across the provinces.

 Wat Mahathat, Ayutthaya.
 Ayutthaya Historical Park,north of Bangkok is home to the ruins of scores of Buddhist temples.
 This was Siam’s capital from 1350 to 1767 and its plain isstilldotted with tall prang reliquary towers.
 Among the well-preserved ruins is iconic Wat Mahathat (1374), famed for the Buddha statue face that peers out from the roots of an ancient banyan tree.

 Lop Buri Monkey Temple.
 Hundreds of macaques live within Lop Buri city, notably around (and all over) its Khmer temple, Prang Sam Yot.
 There’s a famous Monkey Festival on the last Sunday of November.
 Now, be warned.
 These monkeys can be unholy monsters and will easily relieve you of any exposed item (hat, sunglasses, camera, passport, jewellery), not to mention even food that’s hidden in your pockets.
 They are aggressive.
 Carry a stick and use it.
 Do not feed them.

-Wat Prayurawongsawat, Thonbury, Bangkok.
+Wat Prayurawongsawat, Thonburi, Bangkok.
 The brilliant white stupa of Wat Prayurawongsawat soars 60-metres above its suburban surrounds.
 Noticing that the spire was tilting, engineers ingeniously braced it from within.
 Duck inside for a unique view of the hollow, brick-lined stupa.
 It’s a wonderfully tranquil space, and then visit the little historical museum attached.